comco/ruby-style-guide/README.md

   should end in a question mark.
   (i.e. `Array#empty?`).
-* The names of potentially "dangerous" methods (i.e. methods that modify `self` or the arguments, `exit!` (doesn't run the finalizers like `exit` does), etc.) should end with an exclamation mark if there exists a safe version of that *dangerous* method.
+* The names of potentially "dangerous" methods (i.e. methods that modify `self` or the arguments, `exit!` (doesn't run the finalizers like `exit` does), etc.) should end with an exclamation mark if and only if there exists a safe version of that *dangerous* method.

     ```Ruby
     # bad - there is not matching 'safe' method